Key Performance Indicators

 Average Number of Days to Process a Fishermen's Fund Claim

 The Fund processed benefit payments for 197 claims (includes new and existing claims).
 A total of 650 bill payments were issued by the Fund.
 The Fund has been diligent in improving processing of first payments on claims under $10,000.
 The Fund has actively worked with injured fishermen and providers to ensure that submitted claims contain all required documentation upon initial presentation through the first 90 days via phone call or email.

 In FY2010, the Fishermen's Fund benefit limit was raised from $2,500 to $10,000 by the legislature and provided vessel owners reimbursement of a portion of their Protection & Indemnity (P&I) insurance deductible, if the injured fishermen filed a claim with the P&I insurer.
 In FY2019, the Legislature agreed to increase the reimbursable portion of the P&I deductible payment to $5,000 and this change will become effective in FY2020.

 Claims filed by fisherman are cyclical with the fishing season.
 The Fund receives 50 percent of its claims between July and October.
-The Fund approved 192 claims within 30 days or less.
-Delayed Decisions and payments were issued on 131 claims for the following reasons:
+The fund administration approved 133 claims of which78 claims were paid within 30 days or less.
+Delayed decisions and payments were issued on 55 claims for the following reasons:

 2. The Fund was unable to verify a valid license or permit.